giuliovignati/butterworth_filter/README.md

 Finally, the order of the stages, from input to output, is: integrator, Sallen-Key smart filter with increasing $Q$, and inverting buffer.

 An additional note on filter sizing: Initially, different sizing was planned, especially for the first and third Sallen-Key stages.
 However, upon testing the real filter's performance and considering the numerous non-idealities of the circuit on a breadboard (e.g., parasitic capacitance), the actual values differed significantly from the expected ones (cutting off at around $4kHz$ instead of the target).
 As a result, an alternative sizing was chosen to better meet the design specifications, aiming to use larger capacitors to reduce parasitic effects.
-Further details on the alternative sizing approach are provided in section \ref{chapter:complementi_dimensionamento}.

 ## Circuit Sensitivity